JosephLeva/learntgether/docs-site/docs/getting-started/getting-started.md

 ---
 # Getting Started!

-Welcome to **tgether**, a decentralized consensus platform that empowers users to create purpose-driven communities and achieve agreements on any topic.
-Whether you’re looking to build a peer-reviewed community, assess content, or achieve consensus on important decisions, tgether gives you the flexibility and tools to bring your vision to life.
+Welcome to **tgether**—a decentralized platform that empowers users to build purpose-driven communities and reach agreements on just about anything!
+Whether it's scientific peer review, fact-checking social media, classifying age-appropriate content, or something entirely new, tgether lets you define your community’s purpose and methods of collaboration.
+Built to be completely trustless, all data is transparently shared and secured on the blockchain, so your community can focus on collaboration without worrying about data ownership or censorship.

 ## Terminology